 The lowa DOT AEPD spread sheet, addressed in more detail in the following section, includes estimation of AEPD's at ungaged sites on gaged streams per SIR 2013-5086.
-A future version of the USGS StreamStats web site will also provide this functionality.
 Refer to the lowa DOT AEPD Spread Sheet Usage Guide, Section 4, for additional information on gage weighting methodologies for ungaged sites on gaged streams.